 - On public holidays, any overtime hours worked are compensated at 50% over the employee’s hourly wage.

-What are the rules regarding termination?
+What are the rules in Cameroon regarding termination?

 To terminate an indefinite-term contract in Cameroon, either party must provide notice or payment in lieu beforehand.
 This notice must be written and include the reason for the termination.

 Whether the termination is legal or not depends on the situation.
 If challenged in court, the employer must show that there was a valid reason for the termination, such as gross misconduct or redundancy.
 On the other hand, fixed-term contracts cannot be terminated before their expiry except for gross misconduct, extenuating circumstances beyond the terminating party’s control (force majeure) or with written consent from both parties.